What to Bring to Cumberland Hospital

 Recommended Packing List

-- Underwear (a seven-day supply or 12 pair if patient is incontinent – no underwire bras)
+- Underwear (a seven-day supply or 12 pairs if patient is incontinent – no underwire bras)

 - Shirts (seven casual blouses, T-shirts, tops – camisoles must have a second layer for modesty)